 Boards, commissions, committee seeking membership

-A list of the advisory bodies along with a brief summary of their duties follows.
+Here is a list of the advisory bodies along with a brief summary of their duties.

 Animal Shelter Advisory Committee

 This committee discusses ideas that help ensure that the Animal Shelter remains in compliance with the State Department of Health rules pertaining to animal shelters.
 It makes recommendations concerning operations, policies, procedures, new programs, and the improvement of existing programs.

 The committee is composed of six persons including one licensed veterinarian, one municipal official, one person whose duties include the daily operation of the animal shelter and is employed by the City as an Animal Control Officer, one representative from an animal welfare organization, and two citizens of Murphy.